pennsignals/pennsignals.github.io/_posts/2017-11-07-from-predictions-to-decisions.md

 1. An estimate or evaluation of the benefit (utility) you would get for each of a range of possible outcomes.
 2. An estimate of the probability of each of the possible outcomes.

-Take for example a trick or treater picking candy from a bowl.
+Take for example a trick-or-treater picking candy from a bowl.
 There are two types of candy in the bowl, \\( \frac{1}{3} \\) are peanut butter cups, and the other \\( \frac{2}{3} \\) are raisinets.
-The trick or treater is from the planet earth and therefore prefers peanut butter cups to raisinets by a factor of 5.
+The trick-or-treater is from the planet earth and therefore prefers peanut butter cups to raisinets by a factor of 5.
 We can assign the utility of peanut butter cups a value of 5 and raisinets utility of 1.

-What is the trick or treater's expected utility of picking candy at random from this bowl?
+What is the trick-or-treater's expected utility of picking candy at random from this bowl?

 \\(\frac{2}{3} \\)rds of the time they'll get a raisinets and the associated 1 unit of utility, the other \\( \frac{1}{3} \\)rd of the time, they'll score and get peanut butter cups (utility=5), the expectation is therefore: